Taiwan regulators, feet to the fire, talk tough on China-linked media deals

 Tsai declined to speak to Reuters when contacted after the regulators’ announcements.

-Other mainland-connected participants in the bid for Next Media’s assets include Chinatrust Financial Holdings Co (2891.TW), a bank with plans to branch out in the mainland, and Formosa Plastics Corp (1301.TW), which owns petrochemical factories across China.
+Other mainland-connected participants in the bid for Next Media’s assets include Chinatrust Financial Holdings Co , a bank with plans to branch out in the mainland, and Formosa Plastics Corp, which owns petrochemical factories across China.

 Chinatrust did not return phone calls seeking comment.